-The following procedure illustrates how to get the authenticated user using javax.ws.rs.core.SecurityContext.
+You can authenticate a user by using javax.ws.rs.core.SecurityContext.

 For more information, see "Securing RESTful Web Services Using SecurityContext" in Developing and Securing RESTful Web Services for Oracle WebLogic Server.

 To get the authenticated user using SecurityContext: